NagashreeBhat/stockboard/README.md

 The code is runnable on Chrome , with simple steps `npm install` then run the project with `npm start`

-Stack: Angular 10.10, ES6/ES7, Typescript
+Stack: Angular CLI 10.10, ES6/ES7, Typescript

 ## Model